 Are All Nuts Harmful for Dogs to Consume?

-Not all nuts are prohibited for dogs to eat.
+Not all nuts are strictly off limits for dogs to eat.
 Along with cashews, almonds and peanuts are also fine to give your dog occasionally as a treat.
 On the other hand, macadamia nuts have been found to be exceedingly toxic for dogs.
 It has been reported that within 12 hours of ingestion, your dog may experience the inability to walk or stand on all fours.
 Your dog may also encounter a fever, elevated heart rate and slight tremors.
 If these symptoms don’t go away within a day or two, you might have a serious problem on your hands.

 What Should I Do If My Dog Has Had an Allergic Reaction to Cashews?